bjfssd757/json_serial/README.md

 ## Features ##

 * Adding the ability to serialize and deserialize nested structures;
-* Support for custom data types
+* Support for custom data types;
+* Adding attributes instead of macros to simplify code

 ## Documentation ##